watercrossing/speakers-switch-tray-application/README.md

 # Switch IoT Speakers from the task bar

 My monitor speakers do not have an accessible on/off switch, so I have them wired to a WiFi smart plug (which I flashed with [Tasmota](https://tasmota.github.io/docs/)).
 This application creates a tray icon that allows me to switch the speakers on and off.
 It also monitors the audio output, and if no sound output is detected for a while the speakers will be switched off.
+Since the speakers pull in around 100W each, this saves quite a bit of energy!

+There is also an option to automatically change Windows' default audio output device when speakers are turned on and automatically turned off.
+In my case my display has (very poor) inbuild speakers, but they are still better than no audio.

 ## Installation